How Much Does an ATM Cost?

 What other fees are associated with the ATM transaction?

 In addition to the convenience fee the cardholder taking cash out of your ATM also pays what is called a foreign bank fee.
 This fee is collected by the cardholders bank and a portion of that fee is normally paid to you as an owner of the ATM machine by your processor.
 This is called Interchange.
 The interchange rate is associated with each surchargable transaction.
 In addition to surchargeable transactions, the ATM Business could receive interchange on balances, transfers and bank denials.
 This rate is highly variable depending on the processor.
 Interchange payout is typically anywhere from $.10-$.25 per transaction and is paid to you as an owner of the ATM on a monthly basis by your processor.
+Here is a complete starter guide of how to make money and build your ATM Business.

 What other costs or expenses are there in running an ATM business?

 There are several costs to consider.
 Cost of capital or cash required to load the ATM’s (this is your responsibility as an owner of the ATM), Vehicle and fuel costs to drive and fill the ATM’s, paper, parts and repair costs if a machine were to breakdown.
+Here is a complete starter guide of how to make money and build your ATM Business.

 Who is responsible for the communication costs (phone, internet or wireless)?

 The costs of the communication can normally be absorbed by the merchant if there is an existing phone line not in full time use or there is easy access to connect the ATM via internet.
 If this is not an option, there are wireless options which typically cost anywhere from $15.00 to $20.00 per month.
 If this is the case, again its up to the parties involved to negotiate this cost.
+Here is a complete starter guide of how to make money and build your ATM Business.

 New ATM machines normally do not require much maintenance outside of keeping them filled with cash and changing out the receipt paper from time to time.
 Like any other piece of equipment, ATM’s can break and require repair although anyone with basic maintenance skills can fix and learn how to repair an ATM.
 There are many ATM repair companies as well as online resources.